Calligram

-A calligram is text arranged in such a way that it forms a thematically related image.
+A calligram is a set of words arranged in such a way that it forms a thematically related image.
 It can be a poem, a phrase, a portion of scripture, or a single word; the visual arrangement can rely on certain use of the typeface, calligraphy or handwriting, for instance along non-parallel and curved text lines, or in shaped paragraphs.
 The image created by the words illustrates the text by expressing visually what it says, or something closely associated; it can also, on purpose, show something contradictory with the text or otherwise be misleading, or can contribute additional thoughts and meanings to the text.

 Writers

 Guillaume Apollinaire was a famous calligram writer and author of a book of poems called Calligrammes.

 José Juan Tablada wrote a book of Spanish-language calligrams entitled Li-Po y otros poemas.